 I am so glad you asked me!

 Anchor charts I make get clipped into a magnet and hung on the side of my filing cabinet.
 Any construction size papers lay on top of the white drawers.
-Remember when I talked about everything having a home in this post?
+Remember when I talked about everything having a home in the classroom cabinet organization blog post?
 This is what I am talking about!

 Put your lesson planning first on your priority list (meaning, pick a day or two a week to do plans and stick to it!) and watch to see how it transforms your teaching.
 I know it will!